adikanshkhanna/worldcup-2026-pricing-engine/methodology.md

 draw_prob = MAX(0.18, MIN(0.35, 0.30 - ABS(elo_diff) * 0.003))
 ```

-In words: base draw probability of 30%, reduced by 0.3 percentage points per unit of Opta rating gap, floored at 18% (heavy mismatches) and capped at 35% (perfectly even matchups).
-This range is consistent with historical World Cup draw rates (~24% mean).
+Base draw probability of 30%, reduced by 0.3 percentage points per unit of Opta rating gap, floored at 18% (heavy mismatches) and capped at 35% (perfectly even matchups).
+Consistent with historical World Cup draw rates (~24% mean).

-This separation addresses a known limitation of pure sigmoid-based models, which over-allocate draw probability in heavy-mismatch matchups (see §10 Risk Controls).
-The heuristic is a known calibration candidate — see §16 Roadmap for the planned Poisson scoreline replacement.
+This heuristic is a known calibration candidate. **Part III confirms it was a real predictive limitation, not just a theoretical one** — see the knockout-stage draw-resilience patch, which was built directly in response to this.

 ---

-## 4. Over/Under Model (v0.3 Production)
+## 4. Over/Under Model (v0.3 Production, Group Stage)

-The production O/U model lives in the `ou_model` tab.
-The original v0.2 O/U is preserved in `ou_model_vo2_FROZEN` for reference and side-by-side evaluation.

 ### 4.1 xG inputs (asymmetric confederation adjustment)

-Each team's xG inputs are adjusted by `conf_scalar` (§6), but offensive and defensive sides use different formulas:

 **Offensive xG (simple discount):**
 ```
 team_xg_for_adj = team_xg_for * team_conf_scalar
 ```

-A CAF team's attacking output is discounted by their confederation scalar (e.g., 0.96) before being used in the model.

 **Defensive xG (elo-weighted blend between inflated and raw):**
 ```